-Type I, II, III, and IV applications may be initiated by the property owner or contract purchaser of the subject property, any person authorized in writing to represent the property owner or contract purchaser, and any agency that has statutory rights of eminent domain for projects they have the authority to construct.
-Type III and IV applications involving map amendments may also be initiated by the Milwaukie City Council, Planning Commission, or Planning Director.
+Type I, Type II and Type III applications may be initiated by the property owner or contract purchaser of the subject property, any person authorized in writing to represent the property owner or contract purchaser, and any agency that has statutory rights of eminent domain for projects they have the authority to construct.

-Type V applications may be initiated by the Milwaukie City Council, Planning Commission, Planning Director, or any individual.
+In addition, Type III applications for amendments to the zoning map and all Type IV applications may be initiated by the Milwaukie City Council, Planning Commission, Planning Director, or any individual.